lelutin/puppet-asterisk/README.md

 Types
 -----
-    Note: The following Types only work when they have been enabled at the invocation of the asterisk module.
+    Note: The loading of the folloging types will also create the corresponding config Files.

   * asterisk::context::extensions